 In addition to the phone app, there is also a browser-based web app.

-The newest software, available in beta since September 2020, is Creative Sandpit from Soundtrails, the first platform to allow easy creation of STX files – portable immersive geolocation story-telling experiences that can be embedded in a website or experienced on location via the Soundtrails App.
+The newest software, available since March 2021, is Creative Sandpit from Soundtrails, the first platform to allow easy creation of STX files – portable immersive geolocation story-telling experiences that can be embedded in a website or experienced on location via the Soundtrails App.
 This apps simultaneously creates sound maps that can be embedded in any website as a locative audio walk.